synzen/MonitoRSS/README.md

 ##Author's Note

 This is in fact my first Javascript project.
-If you have any potential suggestions/improvements, I'm very open to hearing them out.
+If you have any potential suggestions/improvements, I'm open to hearing them out.

+Tobias!